Howard Rosenberg

 Biography

-Rosenberg has been interviewed on many major national news programs from ABC’s “Nightline” to CNN.
-He has been a sports media commentator on ESPN and was author of the nationally syndicated satirical cartoon strip, Airwaves.
+Rosenberg has been interviewed on many major national news programs from ABC’s “Nightline” to CNN to the BBC.
+He has been a sports media commentator on ESPN and was the author of the nationally syndicated satirical cartoon strip, Airwaves.

-At the University of Southern California, Rosenberg teaches news ethics in the Annenberg School and critical writing and a TV symposium in the School of Cinematic Arts.
+At the University of Southern California, Rosenberg teaches news ethics at the Annenberg School for Communication and critical writing and a TV symposium in the School of Cinematic Arts.

-A native of Kansas City, Mo., Rosenberg earned a bachelor’s degree in history from the University of Oklahoma and a Master’s degree in political science from the University of Minnesota.
-Ardent animal advocates, he and his wife, Carol, live in a suburb of Los Angeles with a cockatiel, a cat and stacks of videotapes and DVDs.
+A native of Kansas City, Rosenberg earned a bachelor’s degree in history from the University of Oklahoma and a Master’s degree in political science from the University of Minnesota.
+Ardent animal advocates, he and his wife, Carol, a passionate Getty Center docent, live in a suburb of Los Angeles with a cockatiel and two cats.
+A frequent visitor is their daughter, Kirsten, singer for The Iron Maidens, an all-girl heavy metal tribute band that tours globally.

 Selected Works